 Nora, fondly known as “Brownie,” even after her marriage had to resign her position with the school system because she was now a married woman.
 She still shared her music in her church and community, and also offered music lessons–voice, piano, and organ.
 Lessons–50 cents for half an hour–at the Preston home three doors east of the public school.

 Leora would have attended the funerals for her youngest brother who died at age one in 1909, and for her Grandpap Goff who died in Montana a few weeks later and was brought back to Monteith for burial.
 She would have attended the ceremony for rural school graduates when her sister Georgia was among among them that spring, and enjoyed girls dressed as Japanese singing at the graduation–under direction of Mrs. Nora Brown-Preston.

 Leora Goff took piano lessons from Mrs. Preston for three years.
-How I wish I had a picture of her!
+Her photo was on her Findagrave page.